Rebuild Jaw Bone & Restore Oral Health

 Sinus augmentation, or sinus lift surgery, makes it easier to place dental implants in the upper jaw by using a bone graft to form new bone along the sinus floor.
 To perform a sinus augmentation procedure, your oral surgeon will make an incision to access the sinus, lift the sinus membrane, and insert the grafting material.
 Once the graft heals, there will be enough healthy bone in the upper jaw to support a dental implant.

 At Akeso Oral, Facial & Dental Implant Surgery, we offer a variety of bone and soft tissue grafting treatments to improve your oral health and restore confidence to your smile.
 Contact our practice today to schedule a consultation with our oral surgeons.
-We have offices in Columbia, Nottingham, Laurel, Catonsville, Lutherville, Fulton, and Westminster, MD, and will design a custom treatment plan to fit your needs.
+We have offices in Columbia, Catonsville, Lutherville, and Westminster, MD, and will design a custom treatment plan to fit your needs.

 Hear From Our Patients